psf/black/CONTRIBUTING.md

 ## Bird's eye view

-In terms of inspiration, *Black* is about as configurable as *gofmt* and *rustfmt* are.
+In terms of inspiration, *Black* is about as configurable as *gofmt*.
 This is deliberate.

 Bug reports and fixes are always welcome!
 Please follow the issue template on GitHub for best results.